-TennCare Transportation is provided for those individuals who are enrolled in TennCare.
-There are several different companies/agencies providing transportation services in the TPO Area.
-Each client must call their Managed Care Organization to find out who is responsible for providing their transportation.
+TennCare Transportation is provided for those individuals that are enrolled in TennCare.
+Each client must call their Managed Cared Organization to find out who is responsible for providing their transportation.
 Many social service agencies, health care providers, and churches provide transportation to individuals participating in their related sponsored programs.
 Many of these fund their own capital and operating expenses while some are eligible for funds from the Tennessee Department of Transportation.
 The public schools throughout the area all offer transportation services to their students.
-Knox County Schools alone provide over 5 million trips per year.
+Knox County Schools alone provides over 5 million trips per year.